-Over the course of two semesters (Fall 2018 and Spring 2019) students will engage in an online course of study that includes the rigorous and nationally recognized Open Hands, Open Access Deaf-Blind Intervener Learning Modules.
-Through self-guided study students will access the modules asynchronously (i.e., at days and times of their own choosing), with thee synchronous class meetings each semester.
+Over the course of two semesters (Fall 2019 and Spring 2020) students will engage in an online course of study that includes the rigorous and nationally recognized Open Hands, Open Access Deaf-Blind Intervener Learning Modules.
+Through self-guided study students will access the modules asynchronously (i.e., at days and times of their own choosing), with three synchronous class meetings each semester.
 Course instructors will be deafblind specialists from SDSU and CDBS.

 District and LEA support of the participant’s efforts (e.g. release time, stipend) will increase the likelihood of successful completion of this training program.
 This is a non-credit bearing university program.
 Upon successful completion each participant will receive a university certificate of completion of the SDSU/CDBS Intervener Training Program.

 Please visit the Intervener Training Program section of the SDSU website for more information and to begin enrollment now.

 ● Desire to work with and support individuals with deafblindness

 ● Commitment to 2.5 hours of module participation per week for the 2 semesters

 ● Basic internet skills, knowledge of computer functions, and ability to use online communication tools (email, video conferencing, and online learning platform)